Vaccines,Diseases101,Diseases News,Diseases Information

 The TAG-CO-VAC reconvened on 6-7 May 2025 to review the genetic and antigenic evolution of SARS-CoV-2; immune responses to SARS-CoV-2 infection and/or COVID-19 vaccination; the performance of currently approved vaccines against circulating SARS-CoV-2 variants; and the implications for COVID-19 vaccine antigen composition.

-Mpox: Vaccines - World Health Organization (WHO)
+Counting the impact of vaccines - World Health Organization (WHO)

 FIRE101 Jobs: